-Handicrafts and folk art reflect Estonia's rural. history peasant when Estonians made all their clothing, tools, footwear, utensils, and tovs hand.
-Today, traditional handicrafts include textiles. metalwork. wooden obiects. and ceramics.
-The Estonian government has invested in the preservation and promotion of traditional handicrafts through the development of cultural centers, handicraft courses, and hobby schools (see p.
-6 of Learning and Knowledge).
+Handicrafts and folk art reflect Estonia's rural. peasant history when Estonians made all their clothing, tools, footwear, utensils, and tovs hand.
+Today, traditional handicrafts include metalwork. textiles. obiects. wooden and ceramics.
+The Estonian government has invested in the preservation and promotion of traditional handicrafts through the development of cultural centers, handicraft courses, and hobby schools (see Learning and Knowledge).